Huawei was today dealt a possible death blow in the trade war against the US. UK-based Japan-owned chip designer ARM has reportedly told its…

 Update: Are you a venture capitalist or an angel investor looking to invest in a company?
 Are you an entrepreneur looking for capital or other opportunities?
 Are you an aspiring startup owner looking for assistance?
 Well, you have come to the right place.
 Ventureburn presents an updated* guide to West Africa’s startup scene.

-This article is the most comprehensive guide for anyone who wants to get involved with, or have a better understanding of, the region’s fast-growing startup space.
+This article serves as a guide for anyone who wants to get involved with, or have a better understanding of, the region’s fast-growing startup space.
 It’s the second of our inaugural series, with others focusing on South Africa and East Africa.

 As comprehensive this article is, with your comments and suggestions, we hope to create a clear overview of the people and organisations that influence and shape West Africa’s tech venture space.
 Please feel free to comment or tweet us any suggestions you may have.